-- Rovinia: An idyllic beach, remote and great for relaxation.
-Its emerald waters, white pebbles, impressive rock formations and lush greenery create a magnificent scenery.
-Accessible via dirt road and short hiking trail or by boar.
-There’s limited shade by the small cave on the edge of the beach.
+- Rovinia: an idyllic beach, remote and great for relaxation.
+Its emerald waters, white pebbles, impressive rock formations, and green surroundings offer magnificent views.
+Keep in mind that there is limited shade at this beach.

-- Issos: This is a large sandy beach, located by the lagoon of Korission next to a cedar forest.
+- Issos: it’s a large sandy beach, located next to the cedar forest of Korission.

-- Glyfada: Sandy beach close to the main town and one of the most popular on the island.
-It has blue waters and visitor facilities, making it perfect for families.
-There are many tavernes and bars in the area.
+- Glyfada: close to the main town of the island, it is one of the most popular beaches on the island.
+It is a perfect option for families, with its blue waters, various services, and many tavernes and bars nearby.

 - Agios Gordios: this is a large, popular beach with golden sand, shallow waters and impressive greenery.
 You can find plenty of sun loungers and restaurants.

 - Canal d' Amour: this is one of the most famous beaches in Corfu, thanks to its impressive landscapes.
-Canal d’ Amour was formed due to the corrosive power of the sea on the sandstone, creating several caves and passages.
-Can get quite busy during the summer, so you’d better visit as early as possible to find the perfect spot!
+Canal d’ Amour was formed due to the corrosive power of the sea on the sandstone, which has created several caves and passages.
+If you’re visiting in the summer, make sure to arrive early to find a good spot!